glxxyxafonso/whatbeato.uk/_posts/2020-08-25-celso-workers.markdown

 ## Final notes

 This was fun to put together.
 It took me about an hour to tweak everything and get this automated workflow running.
-It's the tip of the iceberg thought, Cloudflare Workers have a lot potential for other applications and I will be exploring them in the future.
+It's the tip of the iceberg though, Cloudflare Workers have a lot of potential for other applications and I will be exploring them in the future.

-I also wanted this blog repo to go public, so that anyone could look around, [so here it is][30].
+I also wanted this blog repo to go public so that anyone could look around, [so here it is][30].

-Hope you find this tutorial useful.
+I hope you find this tutorial useful.
 If you have questions, drop them in the issues, maybe I can help.

 [1]: https://workers.cloudflare.com/
 [2]: https://github.com/cloudflare/wrangler